 Before switching, make sure that your internet service can take the additional traffic.
 Digital telephony is a bandwidth eater.
 You need enough bandwidth allotment in order to have stable VoIP connections.
 You need to be able to make calls while running other bandwidth-consuming applications, such as online browsing and gaming.
-If you’re network connections are unsuitable for VoIP, you can either upgrade or switch to a better service provider.
+If your network connections are unsuitable for VoIP, you can either upgrade or switch to a better service provider.

 Once you’re all set with your ISP, explore your VoIP service provider options.
 You can choose from practically anywhere in the world.
 Although, of course, it would be more practical to opt for a provider that has a good reputation within your circle.
 You want to choose a VoIP service with a 99.9% uptime, up-to-date equipment and servers, and responsive technical and customer support.

 Next, you need to decide how you’ll use your VoIP service.